alpacahq/user-docs/content/orders/_index.md

   The order is good until canceled.
 Non-marketable GTC limit orders are subject to price adjustments to offset corporate actions affecting the issue.
 We do not currently support Do Not Reduce(DNR) orders to opt out of such price adjustments.
 - `opg`<br>
+  Use this TIF with a market/limit order type to submit "market on open" (MOO) and "limit on open" (LOO) orders.
-  The order is eligible to execute only in the market opening auction.
-The order will be accepted if it is received before 9:15AM ET.
-The order can be cancelled after 9:15AM, but it cannot be edited.
-After 9:28AM, OPG orders cannot be edited or cancelled.
+  This order is eligible to execute only in the market opening auction.
 Any unfilled orders after the open will be cancelled.
-If you submit an OPG order during market hours, it will appear as "rejected" in your dashboard.
+  OPG orders submitted after 9:28am but before 7:00pm ET will be rejected.
+OPG orders submitted after 7:00pm will be queued and routed to the following day's opening auction.
+- `cls`<br>
+  Use this TIF with a market/limit order type to submit "market on close" (MOC) and "limit on close" (LOC) orders.
+  This order is eligible to execute only in the market closing auction.
+Any unfilled orders after the close will be cancelled.
+  CLS orders submitted after 4:00pm but before 7:00pm ET will be rejected.
+CLS orders submitted after 7:00pm will be queued and routed to the following day's closing auction.
+Only available with API v2.
 - `ioc`<br>
   An Immediate Or Cancel (IOC) order requires all or part of the order to be executed immediately.
 Any unfilled portion of the order is canceled.
 Only available with API v2.